 See costs in your area Start Here - Enter Your Zip Code

-You should start by measuring the square footage of your whole house, or the particular area where you plan to install the mini split.
+You should start by measuring the square footage of your whole house, or the particular area where you plan to install the unit.
 This number will be used to determine system size in BTUs/tons that is most appropriate for your needs.

 IMPORTANT NOTE: While the majority of contractors, suppliers, and online sites will overestimate the tonnage (heating/cooling capacity), for many “self-benefiting” reasons, our calculator is very conservative in this regard.
 It is based on actual usage statistics for heating in extremely cold conditions, as well as cooling when its very hot.